 Abdominal bloating occurs when the abdomen feels tight or full.
 This may cause the area to appear visually larger.
-The abdomen may feel hard or tight to the touch.
-The condition can cause discomfort and pain.
-Shortness of breath is difficulty breathing....
+The abdomen may feel hard or tight to the touch, and can cause discomfort and pain.
+Shortness of breath is difficulty breathing.
+It’s the...
 Read more

 Abdominal bloating occurs when the abdomen feels tight or full.
 This may cause the area to appear visually larger.
-The abdomen may feel hard or tight to the touch.
-The condition can cause discomfort and pain.
+The abdomen may feel hard or tight to the touch, and can cause discomfort and pain.

 Abdominal bloating has many causes.
-It is more common in patients who experience functional gastrointestinal disorders (FGID) such as irritable bowel syndrome, upset stomach, and functional constipation (Thiwan, S.).
+It is more common in people who experience functional gastrointestinal disorders like irritable bowel syndrome or gastroparesis.
 Bloating can be due to the buildup of gas, fluids, or food in the stomach.

 Abdominal bloating can affect the diaphragm, a muscular partition between the chest and abdomen.
-The diaphragm assists in breathing, so some causes of bloating can lead to shortness of breath.
+The diaphragm assists in breathing, which means bloating can lead to shortness of breath.
 This happens if the pressure in the abdomen is enough to restrict the movement of the diaphragm.

-Conditions that can result in both abdominal bloating and shortness of breath include:
+There are conditions that can result in both abdominal bloating and shortness of breath.

-If shortness of breath is severe, seek immediate medical treatment.
+If bloating or shortness of breath is severe, seek immediate medical treatment.

 Most abdominal bloating should resolve itself with time when the excess gases, liquids, or food can move through the stomach and intestines.
 However, if your abdominal bloating and shortness of breath last longer than a day, seek medical attention.